 We proposed a new fast and scalable purely discriminative parsing algorithm based on Graph Transformer Networks.
-With only few basic text features, it performs similarly to existing pure discriminative algorithms, and similarly to Collins (1999) "benchmark" parser.
+With only few basic text features (thanks to word representations from Collobert and Weston (2008)), it performs similarly to existing pure discriminative algorithms, and similarly to Collins (1999) "benchmark" parser.
 Many paths remain to be explored: richer features (in particular head words, as do lexicalized PCFGs), combination with generative parsers, less greedy bottom-up inference (e.g. using K-best decoding), or other alternatives to describe trees.